axonops/axonops-workbench/README.md

 #### Docker or Podman on OSX

-AxonOps Workbench requires docker with the docker compose plugin or podman with podman compse to start up and run local Apache Cassandra clusters.
+If you want to run local clusters using AxonOps Workbench, it requires docker with the docker compose plugin or podman with podman compse to start up and run local Apache Cassandra clusters.

 `docker` does not run nativably on OSX.
 You usually need an additional application such as [Rancher Desktop](https://rancherdesktop.io/), [Docker Desktop](https://docs.docker.com/desktop/setup/install/mac-install/) or [Colima](https://github.com/abiosoft/colima).